Vítor Meira: 2008

 Meira returned to Panther Racing in 2008 where the United States National Guard became the car's primary sponsor and Delphi became a secondary one.
-However, the team again contracted to a single car in the IndyCar Series as the Aguri and their sponsorship took Mutoh to the IndyCar Series with Andretti Green Racing rather than Panther.
+However, the team again contracted to a single car in the IndyCar Series as the Aguri and their sponsorship took Hideki Mutoh to the IndyCar Series with Andretti Green Racing rather than Panther.

 Meira finished second in the 2008 running of the Indianapolis 500 matching his second-place finish in 2005.
 Meira chased the eventual winner, Scott Dixon, closing the gap to as little as 0.4 seconds until losing ground due to late race traffic.
 Meira set his fastest lap on lap 195 of 200.

 2009

-Meira drove the #14 for A. J. Foyt Enterprises in 2009, replacing Darren Manning.
+Meira drove the No. 14 for A. J. Foyt Enterprises in 2009, replacing Darren Manning.
 During the 2009 Indianapolis 500, Meira's car survived a spectacular fire in the pits and he later broke two vertebrae in his lower back during a crash involving Raphael Matos on lap 174.
 Meira did not need surgery and the fracture was treated with a back brace.
 Meira was out for the rest of the 2009 season.

 2010

-Meira drove to a podium finish in his first race back after his injury; a 3rd-place finish in his home country of Brazil.
+Meira drove to a podium finish in his first race back after his injury; a third place finish in his home country of Brazil.
 This would be his best finish of the year.
-Vitor drove to a 12th place overall finish in the points standings for the 2010 IndyCar Series season.
+Meira drove to a twelfth place overall finish in the points standings for the 2010 IndyCar Series season.

 2011

-Meira returned to A. J. Foyt Enterprises driving the #14 ABC Supply Company Indy Car.
+Meira returned to A. J. Foyt Enterprises driving the No. 14 ABC Supply Company IndyCar.
+He finished fifteenth overall, with a best of fifth place of Toronto.
+He was involved in the fifteen-car accident that killed Dan Wheldon during the 2011 IZOD IndyCar World Championship race.
+Meira was left without a ride for the 2012 IndyCar season, and he left American racing as a result.

+2015

+Meira attempted a come back for the 2015 Indianapolis 500, but failed to find a ride.

+Business

+After his American racing career, Meira started a self-storage facility business in Brazil, and took over an advertising agency started by his father.